 Brendan Duffy is a Fellow in Structural Geology and Tectonics in The School of Geography, Earth and Atmospheric Science at the University of Melbourne.

 He is a committed geoscience teacher and an active researcher who publishes articles that integrate structural geology, geophysics and geomorphology.

-His interests range across subjects from the tectonics of Eastern Indonesia to the active tectonics, earthquake geology and engineering geology on the boundaries of the Australian Plate, from Timor to New Zealand.
+His interests range across tectonics, neotectonics, earthquake geology and engineering geology on the boundaries of the Australian Plate, from Timor to New Zealand.

 Brendan grew up on the Zimbabwe Craton, leaving as a young adult to spend eight years in the British Army.

 He later turned towards geology, his interest piqued by tours of duty in Bosnia, Italy, Cyprus and Kenya, as well as by post-military travel in the great parks of the United States.

 At The University of Melbourne, Brendan teaches engineering geology, coordinates the professional masters program and oversees the Timor-Leste geological and geohazard mapping programme.